What happened to Silicon Valley Bank UK?

 Why are banks different to other firms when they fail?

-Most businesses would be put into insolvency if they failed.
-It’s difficult for the company’s employees and owners.
+Most businesses would go into insolvency if they failed.
+It is difficult for employees and owners.
 But its customers are usually able to find an alternative.
-It wouldn’t cause widespread disruption to the UK’s economy and financial system.
+It wouldn't cause widespread disruption to the UK's economy and financial system.

-Banks, building societies, and some other financial firms are different.
-Lots of people, companies and public services rely on them in a big way for essential functions – like paying for goods and services and receiving their wages.
+Banks, building societies and some other financial firms are different.
+Lots of people, companies and public services rely on them in a big way for essential functions – such as paying for goods and services and receiving their wages.
 Banks are also highly connected to each other, so the disorderly failure of one can lead to problems at others.

-That’s why it’s so important we have a plan in place to manage a failing bank in an orderly way.
+That's why it's so important we have a plan to manage a failing bank in an orderly way.

 That plan is in place for all UK banks.
 It enabled us to act quickly when Silicon Valley Bank UK showed signs of difficulty.

-Whatever happens, people who have up to £85,000 in a UK bank account will never lose that money.
+Whatever happens, people who have up to £120,000 in a bank account in the UK will never lose that money.
 Even if their bank goes bust.
 Those deposits are 100% guaranteed by what is called the Financial Services Compensation Scheme (FSCS).

 Why did SVBUK fail?

-SVBUK got into difficulty because its ‘parent’ company in the United States, Silicon Valley Bank, failed.
+SVBUK got into difficulty because its 'parent' company in the US, Silicon Valley Bank, failed.
 This led to a loss of confidence in SVBUK and many customers withdrew their money.
 Without the support of its parent bank in the US, SVBUK could not survive on its own.

 Silicon Valley Bank in the US also got into trouble because customers withdrew their deposits very rapidly.
-In order to pay those deposits back, the bank needed to sell assets quickly at a loss.
-This led to the failure of the bank and an intervention by the US authorities.
+In order to pay those deposits back, it needed to sell assets quickly at a loss.
+This led to the failure of the bank and an intervention by the American authorities.

-The UK banking system remains resilient, with a strong financial position and robust regulation.
+The British banking system remains resilient, with a strong financial position and robust regulation.

-We test this by putting major UK banks under regular ‘stress tests’.
-These are to test that the banks are resilient to even quite extreme economic scenarios – involving things like very bad recessions and much higher interest rates.
+We test this by putting major ones under regular 'stress tests'.
+These are to make sure that the banks are resilient to even quite extreme economic scenarios – involving things such as very bad recessions and much higher interest rates.

-Even in the event that some banks do get into trouble, there are another two lines of defence.
-First, the Bank of England is able to provide short-term support to a bank experiencing temporary cash-flow problems.
+Even if some banks do get into trouble, there are two other lines of defence.
+First, we can provide short-term support to a firm experiencing temporary cash-flow problems.
 And second, we have the special resolution process.
 This means we can manage a failing bank in an orderly way.
 That protects the rest of the financial system and keeps disruption to customers to a minimum.
-It also makes sure taxpayers’ money is not at risk.
+It also makes sure taxpayers' money is not at risk.

 Most read